J-PARK11/J-PARK11/README.md

-👋 Hi!
-My name is JunHyeok, AI & DS Researcher working at SSU AI DATA LAB.
-🌱 Although I'm still a student, i'll be a prominent AI engineer someday!
-Definitely!
+👋 Hi, my name is Junhyuk Park, and I work at Hanyang Graduate School CVLab.
+🌐 I am mainly conducting research on Meta Learning methods derived from Computer Vision and AI services that are fused with various IoT services.
+💼 And I am contracted to work at KT R&D AI lab after graduating from master's.
+Until that day comes, I will study with excitement and anticipation
 💬 If you have any questions about project or collaboration, please contact me through SNS.

 ### 💡 Major Interest
-- Computer Vision : Image Classification & Latent Feature Engineering using AE | GAN generative model.
+- Computer Vision : Image Processing & Latent Feature Engineering using AE | GAN generative model.
 - Meta Learning : Unsupervised Meta-Learning based on Feature Extracture.
 - Outlier Detection : Multi-Domain Outlier Detection Framework based on Deep Neural Network